 Depending on the password manager, your passwords could be stored on your local computer or on a remote server run by the password manager.
 Any data you store in a trustworthy password manager — passwords, logins, security questions and other sensitive info — will be securely encrypted.

-The only way to access your data is with a single master password that only you know.
+The only way to access your data is with a single primary password that only you know.
 You use this password to unlock the manager on your computer, phone or other devices.
 Once it’s unlocked, a password manager can fill in your logins to websites and apps.
-It’s important that your master password be strong and unique.
+It’s important that your primary password be strong and unique.

 Myth 4: Remembering all my passwords is safer than trusting technology to do it for me